fecgov/FEC/feature_sets/advanced_data_tables.md

 - :white_circle: [5/19/2016](https://github.com/18F/FEC/blob/master/test_scripts/2016-5-19.md), [5/26/2016](https://github.com/18F/FEC/blob/master/test_scripts/2016-5-26.md) users used search button, enter, and selecting an item from the pop-up to trigger search.
 [1594](https://github.com/18F/openFEC/issues/1594), [1652](https://github.com/18F/openFEC/issues/1652) [:tv:](assets/right_to_rise.gif)

 - :large_orange_diamond: search icon may confuse, but not as much as drop down icon.
+[5/19/2016](https://github.com/18F/FEC/blob/master/test_scripts/2016-5-19.md)

-  - [5/19/2016](https://github.com/18F/FEC/blob/master/test_scripts/2016-5-19.md) filter input boxes that function differently should indicate that they do (this may be sufficiently accomplished by the presence of the free-text search prompt appearing in the contextual menu)
+  - :wrench: filter input boxes that function differently should indicate that they do (this may be sufficiently accomplished by the presence of the free-text search prompt appearing in the contextual menu)

 ### filtering

 #### tested dates, decisions & issues

-- :red_circle: [6/9/2016]() users felt like blah [issue]()
-- :red_circle: [5/19/2016](https://github.com/18F/FEC/blob/master/test_scripts/2016-5-19.md) many users interpreted the filters as "or" as opposed to an "and", only some of the users comprehended what was happening after the search results were shown [1653](https://github.com/18F/openFEC/issues/1653) [:tv:](assets/gates-sample.gif)
+- :red_circle: many users interpreted the filters as "or" as opposed to an "and", only some of the users comprehended what was happening after the search results were shown [5/19/2016](https://github.com/18F/FEC/blob/master/test_scripts/2016-5-19.md) [issue: 1653](https://github.com/18F/openFEC/issues/1653) [:tv:](assets/gates-sample.gif)
-- :white_circle: [5/19/2016](https://github.com/18F/FEC/blob/master/test_scripts/2016-5-19.md) sticky filter panel more likely to be seen
+- :white_circle: sticky filter panel more likely to be seen [5/19/2016](https://github.com/18F/FEC/blob/master/test_scripts/2016-5-19.md)

 ## Results Listing 3

 ### sorting

-- :large_orange_diamond: [5/12/2016]() before attempting filter tasks, many users seek to sort on name first.
+- :large_orange_diamond: Before attempting filter tasks, many users seek to sort on name first.
 Seems they are using sorting as a "fuzzy" filter that lets them see things that are close to their desired term.
 This may be a coping mechanism for data which is inevitably imperfect.
-[1652](https://github.com/18F/openFEC/issues/1652)
+[5/12/2016] [issue: 1652](https://github.com/18F/openFEC/issues/1652)

 ## Keep an eye on